-- Student A starts his four year course on 1st September 2011, aged 59.
-He will qualify for a loan for living costs for the duration of that course. - Student B started her five year course on 1st September 2005 aged 56.
-She was unable to qualify for a loan for living costs on the basis of her age for the first year of her course.
-However, for subsequent years of her course she is able to qualify for a loan for living costs. - Student C is aged 59.
-He starts a Foundation Degree on 1st September 2010.
+- Student A starts his four year course on 1st September 2013, aged 59.
+He will qualify for a loan for living costs for the duration of that course. - Student B is aged 59.
+He starts a Foundation Degree on 1st September 2011.
 He qualifies for a loan for living costs for the duration of his Foundation Degree.
-He then moves 'end-on' to an honours degree course on 1st September 2012.
-Although he will be aged 61 when he starts his honours degree course he will still qualify for a loan for living costs because he was under age 60 on the first day of the first academic year of the Foundation Degree.

-- 66. The loan for living costs' rates vary according to where the student lives and studies, Regulations 48 to 52 set out the maximum amounts applicable in each case.
-Please note the conditions under which the London rate of loan is applicable (Regulation 60(b)) and the related definition of the former Metropolitan Police District in Regulation 2(1)). - 67.
-Old and "new system" students are entitled to at least a loan at 75% of the maximum rate applicable to them (unless substitution with Loan for Living Costs applies, in which case the loan entitlement may be less than 75% of the maximum amount).
+He then moves 'end-on' to an Honours Degree course on 1st September 2013.
+Although he will be aged 61 when he starts his honours degree course he will still qualify for a loan for living costs because he was under age 60 on the first day of the first academic year of the Foundation Degree and is studying the Honours degree 'end-on'. - 68.
+The loan for living costs rates varies according to where the student lives and studies.
+Regulations 51 to 55 set out the maximum amounts applicable in each case.
+Please note the conditions under which the London rate of loan is applicable (Regulation 63(b)) and the related definition of the former Metropolitan Police District in Regulation 2(1). - 69.
+'Old system' and 'new system' students are entitled to a loan for living costs of at least 75% of the maximum rate applicable to them (unless substitution with Assembly Learning Grant applies, in which case the loan entitlement may be less than 75% of the maximum amount).
 The remaining 25% of the loan is income assessed.